typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-redundant-type-constituents.md

+# `no-redundant-type-constituents`

-# Disallow members of unions and intersections that do nothing or override type information (`no-redundant-type-constituents`)
+Disallow members of unions and intersections that do nothing or override type information.

+## Rule Details

 Some types can override some other types ("constituents") in a union or intersection and/or be overridden by some other types.

-## Rule Details

 TypeScript's set theory of types includes cases where a constituent type might be useless in the parent union or intersection.

 Within `|` unions: